CamC2V: Context-aware Controllable Video Generation: Related Works

 \paragraph{Diffusion-based Video Generation.} Originally developed for image generation \citep{ddpm, latent_diff}, diffusion models have since demonstrated great success synthesizing high-quality videos~\cite{videodiffusion, stablevideodiffusion}.
 Models such as SVD~\cite{stablevideodiffusion}, LAVIE~\cite{lavie} or VideoCrafter~\cite{videocrafter} have shown great success in distilling text-to-video (T2V) diffusion models from text-to-image (T2I) diffusion models by inserting temporal attention blocks modeling the added time dimension.
 Building on top, models like DynamiCrafter~\cite{dynamicrafter}, Seine~\cite{seine} or I2vgen-XL~\cite{i2vgenxl} further fine-tune these models for image-to-video (I2V) generation showing impressive results.

 \paragraph{Camera-controllable Video Generation.} Concurrent work also focuses on adding camera control to diffusion models allowing the user to define the trajectory along a video is generated.
 While initial work such as MotionCtrl~\cite{motionctrl}, AnimateDiff~\cite{animatediff} or Direct-a-Video~\cite{direct_a_video} model camera movements through camera-motion primitives, recent approaches such as CameraCtrl~\cite{cameractrl}, CamCo~\cite{xu2024camcocameracontrollable3dconsistentimagetovideo} or CamI2V~\cite{cami2v} directly insert the camera poses showcasing fine-grained camera control.
-A key is the dense supervisory signal, such as pixel-wise camera rays represented through Plücker coordinates, which are encoded and inserted into the diffusion model in a ControlNet-like fashion~\cite{controlnet}.
+A key is the dense supervisory signal provided by pixel-wise camera rays represented as Plücker coordinates, which are encoded and inserted into the diffusion model in a ControlNet-like fashion~\cite{controlnet}.

 CamCo and CamI2V further demonstrate that epipolar geometry can serve as an effective constraint in the information aggregation of vanilla attention mechanism.
 While CamCo employs cross-attention to constraint the feature aggregation from the condition frame, CamI2V constrain the temporal self-attention itself to guide the diffusion process and thus improving the 3D consistency and camera trajectory.